How to Reverse Engineer Spur Gears

 This formula should give you a good idea where to start but it needs to be verified with a CMM or matched with a known gear to be sure.

 The last thing we need to figure out is the pressure angle.
 Note, this can be challenging unless you have experience doing it.
 The following illustration shows the comparison between a gear with 14.5° and 20° pressure angles.
 Notice how the 20° is thinner on top and wider at the base.
 Gears with a 14.5° pressure angle tend to go almost straight up at the base of the tooth.

 Need a Spur Gear?

-Grob will cold roll spur gears with a diametral pitch between 6 and 48, in either 14.5° or 20° pressure angles.
+Grob will cold formed spur gears with a diametral pitch between 6 and 48, in either 14.5° or 20° pressure angles.
 You can use this guide to help estimate what gear you may have, and while it should still be inspected prior to a purchase, it still helps us figure out if we have the capabilities to manufacture the gear you require.